 It’s like a summer ritual.
 As the baseball All-Star Game approaches, Topps is ready to release Series 2 of its flagship baseball brand.
-That same scenario takes place next year, as the 2017 Topps Series 2 baseball set will debut the week of June 14, roughly five months after the debut of Series One.
+That same scenario takes place next week, as the 2017 Topps Series 2 baseball set will debut June 14, roughly five months after the debut of Series One.

 2017 Topps Series 2 Basics

 Topps is promising an autograph card or relic per hobby box; there will be one autograph and two relics in every jumbo box.
-In its sell sheet, Topps notes that Series 2 will pay tribute to the greatest major-league all-stars and to the game with Fourth of July inserts, autographs and relics.
+Series 2 will pay tribute to the greatest major-league all-stars and to the game with Fourth of July inserts, autographs and relics.

 Base Set and Parallels